OpenLMIS/openlmis-referencedata/demo-data/README.md

     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
-    * administrator - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV) and for Family Planning & Essential Meds at SN1/FP Approval point and SN2/EM Approval point
+    * administrator - has this role for EPI at SN-NIASSA-PROV/Niassa province approval point and for Family Planning & Essential Meds at SN1/FP approval point and SN2/EM approval point
+    * srmanager1 - has this role for Family Planning at home facility
+    * srmanager2 - has this role for Family Planning & Essential Meds at home facility
-8. Requisition Viewer
+8. Stock Viewer
   * rights:
+    * Stock Cards View
+  * users:
+    * wclerk1 - has this role for Family Planning at home facility
+9. Requisition Viewer
+  * rights:
     * Requisition View
   * users:
-    * wclerk1 - has this role for Family Planning
+    * wclerk1 - has this role for Family Planning at home facility
-    * wclerk2 - has this role for Family Planning & Essential Meds
+    * wclerk2 - has this role for Family Planning & Essential Meds at home facility
-9. System Administrator
+10. System Administrator
   * rights:
     * Facilities Manage
     * Facilities Approved Orderables Manage